jaccomoc/jactl/docs/docs/integration-guide/overview.md

 `JactlScript` objects can be run using the `eval()` or `run()` methods.

-If a scripts perform an asynchronous or blocking operation (for example invoking `sleep()` or performing a database operation) then Jactl suspends the script and resumes it once the result is ready.
+If a scripts perform an asynchronous or blocking operation (for example invoking `sleep()` or performing a database operation) then Jactl suspends the script and resumes it once the result is ready (unless [async(false)](jactl-context#asyncboolean-enabled) has been set).
 This allows event-loop based applications to run Jactl scrips without worrying about blocking the event-loop thread that invokes a Jactl script.
 The `eval()` method works like `Jactl.eval()` in that it waits for the script to complete before returning the result to the caller.
-If invoking scripts from an event-loop thread of your application be aware that this might therefore block that thread if the script does something asynchronous.
+If you are invoking scripts from an event-loop thread of your application, be aware that this might therefore block that thread if the script does something asynchronous.
 If the threading model of the application requires that the result of an asynchronous operation is processed on the same event-loop thread that invoked the operation (for example Vert.x based applications) then using `eval()` will